RobotFormAndFunction/BuffaloBytes/README.md

 ## Programming

-To Buffalo Bytes Boards has 8 headers that goes directly into ESP8266 burning fixture to upload bootlaoder or code serially.
+To Buffalo Bytes Boards has 8 headers that goes directly into female headeres of ESP8266 burning fixture to upload bootlaoder or code serially.
+The USB-ASP programmer can also be used to do the same, though it is not as straightforward as using the mentioned fixture.

 <p align="center">
 <img width="355" alt="ESP8266 Burning fixture" src="https://user-images.githubusercontent.com/106442702/197238584-981c5061-8b97-4bf7-b8e5-539e3fdb67ee.png">